OpenLoco/OpenGraphics/README.md

 Note: many of these requirements are to avoid potential legal issues.
 If you are a copyright lawyer and can provide further advice, please get in touch with us!

+### Vehicles

+This is a list of things we need to support for everything to work nicely for vehicles:
+- Bogies (I think we will need to have a defined hierarchy of collections)
+- Animations (possibly already works with plugin but haven't fully looked into it)
+- Cargo sprites (basically special animations)
+- Roll (basically special animations)
+- Symmetry optimisation
+- Rotation frame count configurable
+- Braking lights
+- Airplane shadows

 ## Community

 You can get in touch with us via the OpenLoco Discord server.
 There is a dedicated OpenGraphics channel that can be used to discuss this sub-project.